rubocode/frontier.nvim/doc/design/strategy.md

 ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in dynamic language such as _Lua_.

+> So everybody is in a hurry, and many of our clients want to do
+> things in less time.
+> This means they choose speed over depth.
+> To me that is an enormous loss.
+> **Peter Block**

 We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with its dependencies internally